 Rolling your summer rolls can take a little practice but trust me, you’ll be wrapping them up like a pro in no time!
 Here are a few tips to get you started:

-This recipe makes 10 rolls but I make 2 at a time to pack with me for work.
-You can prepare all the toppings in advance then easily roll these up the night before.
+Make Ahead – You can prepare all the toppings in advance and then easily roll these up the night before.
 Make sure to store them in an airtight container to avoid them from drying out.

-- 2 cups cooked Soba noodles (or regular noodles)
+- 2 cups Soba noodles or regular noodles (cooked)

-- 1 large avocado, peeled and cut into slices
+- 1 avocado (large) peeled and cut into slices

 - 10 sheets rice paper

 Fill a shallow dish with water.
 Immerse the rice paper in the water and flip so that both sides are soaked.
 Remove it within a few seconds and place it on your kitchen board or clean kitchen counter.